zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 # [fit] is *not*
 # [fit] UIKit 2

+^Lesson number one.
+^Great, let's get rid of the big one right away.

 ---

+[.build-lists: true]

 # SwiftUI is not UIKit 2

 - Complete paradigm shift
 - We're all starting from scratch
-- knowledge of earlier UI framework is:
+- Knowledge of earlier UI framework is:
   - 👍🏻 insightful, but not helpful
   - 😮 might even be a disadvantage

-^The first lesson is that..
+^Things are just done in a complete different way now.
 ^It doesn't matter if you're just getting started with iOS (or macOS) development, or if you have over a decade of experience.
 ^SwiftUI is a complete paradigm shift.
 ^While knowledge of previous UI frameworks gives us very good insights on how things work behind the scenes, it's not really helpful when we move to SwiftUI.
 ^Actually, it might even be a disadvantage, as we come with a big set of expectations that are simply not true in SwiftUI.
+^Let's talk about some of those differences

 ---